First in War: World War I

 Walking through the bunker you will learn about the key role the First Division played in the Allied battles and offensives.
 The First Division fought and helped win other tough, critical battles at Soissons, St. Mihiel, and Meuse-Argonne.
 By November 1918, the Allied offensive had forced the Germans to sign an armistice ending the fighting and requiring German forces to withdraw to Germany.
 The First Division followed and occupied Germany until after the 1919 Treaty of Versailles was signed in June.
 You will learn about the occupational duty of the First Division until it redeployed to the U.S. in August 1919.

-This exhibit will soon interpret the contributions of women who served as nurses, Red Cross, YMCA and YWCA workers and more, and those Americans, then called, “hyphenated Americans” such as Jewish, Native, Asian, German Hispanic, Irish and/or Italian Americans, all of whom supported or served in the First Division.
+This exhibit now interprets the contributions of women who served as nurses, Red Cross, YMCA and YWCA workers and more, and those Americans, then called, “hyphenated Americans” such as Jewish, Native, Asian, German Hispanic, Irish and/or Italian Americans, all of whom supported or served in the First Division.